anyafp/ece4960/_labs/lab6.md

 ## Task A - P(I)D

 I added in the equation to find the derivative and add it to the speed of the motors.
+By adding the Kd value, when the change in the error is negative (the error is getting less), the Kd value would be negative and would subtract PWM value from the Kp to result in a lower `speed_val`.
+This means that the speed would slow down quicker, and can afford to start off at a higher speed.

 <style type="text/css">
   .gist {width:750px !important;}